Rid1Whitehead/OBS-MIDI-Controller/README.md

 2. Open a web browser and navigate to `http://localhost:5000` (or your server's IP address).

+### Using the Standalone Executable

+1. Double-click `app.exe` to start the application.
+2. The application will automatically open your default web browser to `http://localhost:5000`.

+### General Usage

 3. Set the MIDI port if you're using MIDI for triggering recordings.

 4. Add OBS instances by providing their IP addresses, WebSocket ports, and passwords.

 5. Connect to the OBS instances using the "Connect" button.

-6. Start and stop recordings using MIDI signals.
+6. Start and stop recordings using the web interface or MIDI signals.

 ## Adding OBS Instances